How to validate your app protection policy setup in Microsoft Intune

 Validate that your app protection policy is correctly set up and working.
 This guidance applies to app protection policies in the Azure portal.

 Checking for symptoms

 Users are unlikely to report issues since app protection is a data protection tool.
-If there's a problem with the app protection configuration the user has unrestricted access, as they would have without app protection, and don't know there's an issue.
+If there's a problem with the app protection configuration, the user will have unrestricted access, as they would have without app protection, and they wouldn't know there's an issue.
 For this reason, we recommend you validate your app protection configuration by piloting your app protection policies with a small group of users who can deliberately test the app protection restrictions.

 What to check

-If testing shows that your app protection policy behavior isn't as expected, check these items:
+If testing shows that your app protection policy behavior isn't functioning as expected, check these items:

 - Are the users licensed for app protection?

 - Is the status of each of the users' app protection apps as expected.
 The possible statuses for the apps are Checked in and Not checked in.